edakturk14/fuel-dapp-template/README.md

 # Fuel dApp Template ⛽🌴

-The best way to get started building decentralized applications on Fuel!
+Quickly get started building decentralized applications on Fuel!
 Built using NextJS, DaisyUI, Forc, Sway and Typescript.

 - Out-of-the-box local toolchain & wallet setup
 - Easily deploy your smart contract in Sway to your local toolchain or the Fuel Beta-2 testnet